 The Ultimate Beginner's Guide to Meta Elements

-As a web business owner who has been advised by an in-house SEO or has read SEO tips on blog posts, you must have heard of the term meta tag and how they play an important role in your website's SEO.
+As a small business owner who has been advised by an SEO Agency or has read SEO tips on blog posts, you must have heard of the term meta tag and how they play an important role in your website's SEO.
 It is always unclear though how important these meta tags really are.

 The SEO trends keep changing with the blink of an eye and hence it is imperative that we get our facts straight about the role of meta tags, in today's age.